ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 * ***Performance*** – Reflective calls are on par with `std::function`, and can be even faster when argument and return types are fully specified.

-The [Performance Summary](docs/benchmark_summary.md) provides benchmark details.

-Registration boilerplate can be auto-generated via [clang-mirror](https://github.com/ReflectCxx/clang-mirror).
+The [Performance Summary](docs/benchmark_summary.md) provides benchmark details, and registration boilerplate can be auto-generated via [clang-mirror](https://github.com/ReflectCxx/clang-mirror).

 ## A Quick Preview: Reflection That Looks and Feels Like C++